boyangma/mdbase64/README.md

 Convert markdown files with extra images (local or web images) to single base64-embedded markdown files

 # Introduction
-Although markdown is a convenient text format, it has some aspects I don't like，especially handling images.
+Although markdown is a convenient text format, it has some aspects I don't like, especially handling images.

 As you know, markdown can insert an image by referencing its local path or URL.